hamed-shirbandi/TaskoMask/Src/Libraries/3-Domain/Domain/README.md

 This is a place that we implement Domain Model (Write Model) and Data Model (Read Model).

 # What is WriteModel ?
 This is a place that we implement Domain Model by using DDD concepts.
-It contains 3 BC as below.
-It has its own Database to store the state of agggregates but we are going to follow Event Sourcing instead of storing state.
+- Every folder in the WriteModel is a BC (Bounded Context)
+- Every folder in Workspace BC holds an Aggregate

 ## Authorization BC
 This BC contains a generic subdomain.
 It is used to handle everything about authorization for all type of users (Owner, Operator)